WMS and TMS Synchronization: The Key to a 100% Efficient Supply Chain

 - How to measure it: (Total logistics costs / Revenue) x 100

-Transport performance indicators (influenced by WMS)
+Transport performance indicators (influenced by the WMS)

 - How to measure it: (Number of loads per hour / Total number of loads) x 100

-Warehouse performance indicators (influenced by TMS)
+Warehouse performance indicators (influenced by the TMS)

 - How to measure it: Delivery date and time – Order date and time